mavryk-network/mvindex/README.md

 - Storage: 43GB (full Mainnet index, May 2023), 29G (light mode)
 - RAM:  8-64GB (configurable, use more memory for better query latency)
 - CPU:  2+ cores (configurable, use more for better query parallelism)
-- Tezos node in archive mode
+- Mavryk node in archive mode

-Runs against any Tezos Archive Node (also full nodes when cycle 0 history is not yet pruned).
-This can be a local node or one of the public Tezos RPC nodes on the Internet.
+Runs against any Mavryk Archive Node (also full nodes when cycle 0 history is not yet pruned).
+This can be a local node or one of the public Mavryk RPC nodes on the Internet.
 Note that syncing from public nodes over the Internet works but may be slow.

 **IMPORTANT: WHEN USING OCTEZ V12+ YOU MUST RUN YOUR ARCHIVE NODE WITH `--metadata-size-limit unlimited`**

-Requires access to the following Tezos RPC calls
+Requires access to the following Mavryk RPC calls

 ```
 /chains/main/blocks/{blockid}